Spinal Injections & Medications

-The epidural needle is inserted into the back until the doctor feels sure it is in the epidural space.
+The staff inserts an epidural needle into the back until the doctor feels sure it is in the epidural space.
 The doctor will then place a small amount of lidocaine into the epidural space and wait to see if you feel warmth and numbness in your legs.
 If so, the needle is most likely in the correct position.
-The remainder of the medication is injected and the needle is withdrawn.
+Also, he/she injects the remainder of the medication and withdraws the needle.

 There are three different ways to perform an epidural injection: